Workplace Culture | 4 min

 February 28, 2023

 According to TheLawyer.com, 60% of surveyed law firms report feeling a strain on their operations due to a lack of skilled workers.
 As business owners, law firm owners feel the pressure to ensure that qualified candidates and current employees feel supported and have the necessary tools to excel in their roles.
-Additionally, they need to find ways to create a competitive work environment to recruit new employees that won’t settle for an organization that does not offer everything they need to be successful.
+Additionally, they need to find ways to create a competitive work environment to recruit new employees who won’t settle for an organization that does not offer everything they need to be successful.
 While for many law firms this can feel like a daunting task to take on in addition to the work they need to get done, there are four simple steps that law firms can take to attract and retain the top legal talent.

 Across nearly every industry, employees no longer want to be stuck in an office for 50 hours a week, completing manual tasks that take away from the work they enjoy doing.
-For legal professionals, this is especially pertinent as clients are often unavailable during business hours to complete create new matters, schedule meetings, or respond with updates to keep cases moving.
+For legal professionals, this is especially pertinent as clients are often unavailable during business hours to create new matters, schedule meetings, or respond with updates to keep cases moving.
 This means that legal secretaries and attorneys must come in early or stay late in the office to ensure no delays occur.
 However, legal technology can automate these processes so that staff members don’t need to sacrifice their personal time while still providing clients with a seamless experience.

 Let’s take matter creation as an example.
-Instead of manually setting up a manilla or desktop folder, the right legal software will offer pre-built matter typesfor most common cases a firm manages.
-This feature means that client and case-related data only needs to be entered once across relevant and documents and forms, eliminating the time spent on manually completing documents for each case.
+Instead of manually setting up a manilla or desktop folder, the right legal software will offer pre-built matter types for most common cases a firm manages.
+This feature means that client and case-related data only needs to be entered once across relevant documents and forms, eliminating the time spent on manually completing documents for each case.
 Additionally, this means that all relevant staff members can access case-related information from anywhere to contact clients to set up meetings, request additional information, and provide updates.
 As firm staff spends less time on manual case management, they can then focus their attention on billable client work during the day to get them home on time for a healthy work-life balance.

 One of the reasons many legal professionals leave their jobs is to pursue a career at a firm or legal organization that allows them to work where and when it is convenient for them.
 In fact, a 2022 survey found that nearly 50% of legal hiring managers reported that a strong candidate would turn down a job offer if they didn’t have remote work opportunities.
 That means a firm could lose out on top talent solely because they couldn’t offer a potential employee the flexibility they needed to manage their professional and personal obligations.